Factbox: COP26 in Glasgow - Who is going and who is not?

 -New Japanese Prime Minister Fumio Kishida has said he is considering how he will participate, possibly taking part online.
 The daily Yomiuri reported that Kishida was making arrangements to try to attend in person.

 -Indian Prime Minister Narendra Modi will attend, his Environment Minister Bhupender Yadav told Reuters in an interview.
 India is the world's third-biggest emitter of greenhouse gases after China and the United States.

 -U.S. President Joe Biden, along with climate envoy John Kerry and domestic climate adviser and former EPA Administrator Gina McCarthy.
 The White House says 10 other cabinet officials will also be present.

 -Britain's Prince Charles and Prince William along with Camilla, Duchess of Cornwall, and Kate, Duchess of Cambridge.

 -The 27-country European Union's representatives will include European Commission President Ursula von der Leyen, EU climate policy chief Frans Timmermans, and the bloc's energy and financial services policy heads.

 -Israeli Prime Minister Naftali Bennett.

--Australian Prime Minister Scott Morrison confirmed on Friday he will go.
-While many global nations have pledged to achieve net zero emissions by 2050, Australia has refused to strengthen its targets.
+-Australian Prime Minister Scott Morrison has confirmed he will attend.
+While many global nations have pledged to achieve net-zero emissions by 2050, Australia has refused to strengthen its targets.